 but the Numidians were considered vulgar because they kissed no one but their children.

-ince all people hold air to be the most noble element, they have honoured the dove,
+ince all people hold air to be the most noble element, they have honoured the dove, which

 friend of our species and domesticate it, as the dove has been.
 Saint Basil, for example, reports that dove-vendors sprinkled a dove with aromatic balm, and,

 attracted by that, the other doves followed the first in a great host.
 Odore trahit.
 I do not know if it has much to do with what I said above, but this

 scented benevolence touches me, this sweet-smelling purity, this seductive chastity.

 he dove is not only chaste and faithful, but also simple (columbina simplicitas:

 Be ye therefore wise as serpents and harmless as doves, says the Bible), and for this reason it is sometimes the symbol of the life of the convent and the

 cloister.
 And how does that fit with all these kisses?
 Never mind.